folio-org/stripes-components/lib/Checkbox/readme.md

 ```

 ## Usage with external label
-The Checkbox component automatically renders a `<label>` when a `label`-prop is present but it is also possible to render it with an external label – as long as you remember to provide a `for`-attribute for the label that matches the ID of the Checkbox.
+The Checkbox component automatically renders a `<label>` when a `label`-prop is present but it is also possible to render it with an external label – as long as you remember to provide a `htmlFor`-attribute for the label that matches the ID of the Checkbox.

 ```js
 <fieldset>